akpw/mktxp/README.md

 ```

-Let's start the service and check on its' status:
+Let's save and then start the service as well as check on its' status:
 ```
 sudo systemctl daemon-reload
 sudo systemctl start mktxp